tumaer/SciML/lecture/optimization.md

 $${\bf{g}}_t = \nabla \frac{1}{|\mathcal{B}_{t}|} \sum_{i \in \mathcal{B}_{t}} f({\bf{x}}, i).$$ (sgd_minibatch_grad)

 As both $\bf{g}_t$ and $i$ are drawn uniformly at random from the training set, we retain our unbiased gradient estimator.
-For size $b$ of the dataset, i.e $b = | \mathcal{B}_{t} |$ we obtain a reduction of the standard deviation by $b^{-\frac{1}{2}}$, while this is desirable we should in practice choose the minibatch-size s.t. our underlying hardware gets utilized as optimally as possible.
+For size $b$ of the dataset, i.e. $b = | \mathcal{B}_{t} |$ we obtain a reduction of the standard deviation by $b^{-\frac{1}{2}}$, while this is desirable we should in practice choose the minibatch-size s.t. our underlying hardware gets utilized as optimally as possible.

 ## Second-Order Methods

-With first-order methods only taking the gradient itself into account there is much information we are leaving untapped in attempting to solve our optimization problem, such as gradient curvature for which we'd need 2nd order gradients.
+With first-order methods only taking the gradient itself into account, there is much information we are leaving untapped in attempting to solve our optimization problem, such as gradient curvature for which we'd need 2nd order gradients.
 The reason for that is, in part, historic, automatic differentiation (to be explained in-depth in a later lecture) suffers from an exponential compute-graph blow-up when computing higher-order gradients.
-The automatic differentiation engines, the first popularized machine learning engines from AlexNet, LeNet, etc., were built on, were unable to handle higher-order gradients for the above reason, and only modern automatic differentiation engines have been able to circumvent that problem.
+The automatic differentiation engines, the first popularized machine learning engines from AlexNet, LeNet, etc., were built on, could not handle higher-order gradients for the above reason, and only modern automatic differentiation engines have been able to circumvent that problem.
 As such 2nd-order gradient methods have seen a recent resurgence with methods like [Shampoo](https://research.google/pubs/pub47079/), [RePAST](https://arxiv.org/pdf/2210.15255.pdf), and [Fishy](https://openreview.net/forum?id=cScb-RrBQC).

 ### Newton's method